eazy13forlife/photosnap/README.md

 # Photosnap Website solution

-This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW)
+This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
+It is a fully responsive, 4 page marketing website.

 ## Technologies